MicrosoftDocs/visualstudio-docs/docs/install/remove-visual-studio.md

 ---
 # Remove Visual Studio

-If you encounter a catastrophic error and cannot repair or uninstall Visual Studio, you can run the `InstallCleanup.exe` tool to remove installation files and product information for all installed instances of Visual Studio 2017 or Visual Studio 2019.
+If you experience a catastrophic error and can't repair or uninstall Visual Studio, you can run the `InstallCleanup.exe` tool to remove installation files and product information for all installed instances of Visual Studio 2017 or Visual Studio 2019.

 > [!WARNING]
 > Run this tool only as a last resort if repair or uninstall fail.
-This tool might uninstall features from other Visual Studio installations or other products that might then also need to be repaired.
+This tool might uninstall features from other Visual Studio installations or other products, which might then also need to be repaired.

 You can run the tool with either of the following command-line switches: